metabase/metabase/docs/developers-guide.md

 ```
 sudo apt install gettext openjdk-8-jdk nodejs leiningen && sudo npm install --global yarn
 ```
-be sure to switch your JDK before building by doing `sudo update-alternatives --config java` and selecting Java 8 in the menu
+If you have multiple JDK versions installed in your machine, be sure to switch your JDK before building by doing `sudo update-alternatives --config java` and selecting Java 8 in the menu

 If you are developing on Windows, make sure to use Ubuntu on Windows and follow instructions for Ubuntu/Linux instead of installing ordinary Windows versions.